 Your brain works better after two days of vinpocetine

 Vinpocetine, the legal smart drug, also works in normal, healthy people.
-Twenty-five years ago psychologists at the University of Leeds published the results of a study which suggest that this is the case.
-It's the only study about the effect of vinpocetine on healthy people that we've managed to find.
+In 1985 psychologists at the University of Leeds published the results of a study which suggest that this is the case.
+It's on of the very few studies about the effect of vinpocetine on healthy people that we've managed to find.